collective/haufe.requestmonitoring/README.rst

 ============

 * Zope 2.12.0b2 or higher
-* Currently tested on Zope 2.13.15
+* Currently tested on Zope 2.13.21

-On olders Zope (2.10.x) you can take a look at `ZPublisherEventsBackport`__.
+You can use this with older Zope releases (2.10.x) but you must also include `ZPublisherEventsBackport`__.

-EDIT: Starting from version 0.3.1, this product is also campatible with Zope < 2.11.
-Tested down to Zope version 2.10.6

 __ http://pypi.python.org/pypi/ZPublisherEventsBackport